-Continue to explore the two-sex model with Stock Synthesis for the Northern Atlantic stock.
+Continue to explore the two-sex model with stock synthesis for the northern Atlantic stock.

-Mediterranean Albacore stock Assessment
+Mediterranean albacore stock Assessment

-In the case of the Mediterranean the stock, a "Performance Review Panel" recommends that more information be collected for this stock and that an assessment be conducted at the earliest possible date.
+In the case of the Mediterranean the stock, the Performance Review Panel recommends that more information be collected for this stock and that an assessment be conducted at the earliest possible date.